What is the Createquity Arts Research Prize?

 We believe there is much untapped potential in arts research.
-Our hope is that the Createquity Arts Research Prize will be one mechanism for the field to celebrate and draw greater attention to its best work.
-We hope that, in recognizing high-quality analysis in our own sphere, we will build our readers’ capacity to recognize it in their own spheres of influence, helping them to use better information to make wiser decisions.
-And we hope that increasing the incentives to produce great work will inspire better, more relevant research for the benefit of all.
+Our hope is that increasing the incentives to produce great work will inspire better, more relevant research for the benefit of all.

 Arts research has no single well-defined silo in either higher education or the wider world; it has roots in many different academic disciplines and intellectual traditions, and can originate from a variety of sources.
-Here are some guidelines for what kinds of research we will consider:
+Here are some guidelines for what kinds of research we considered for the Prize:

 - Our definition of “publications” is broad, and may include studies published in peer-reviewed journals, reports commissioned by foundations or government agencies, dissertations, self-published work, even in-depth blog posts.

-- Submissions may originate from any country, but for this year we are concentrating on English-language publications.
+- Submissions may originate from any country, but we are concentrating on English-language publications.

-- The publication must be publicly available (behind a paywall is OK, but we must be able to access it through standard library subscriptions), and have been first published in 2016.
+- The publication must be publicly available (behind a paywall is OK, but we must be able to access it through standard library subscriptions), and have been first published in the previous year.

 - The work must either a) focus primarily on the arts, or b) be written with an arts audience in mind.